The Blaxel SDK authenticates with your workspace using credentials from these sources, in priority order:

 When developing locally, the recommended method is to just log in to your workspace with Blaxel CLI.
 This allows you to run Blaxel SDK functions that will automatically connect to your workspace without additional setup.
 When you deploy on Blaxel, this connection persists automatically.

-When running Blaxel SDK from a remote server that is not Blaxel-hosted, we recommend using environment variables as described in the second option above.
+When running Blaxel SDK from a remote server that is not Blaxel-hosted, we recommend using environment variables as described in the third option above.

 When starting a process (running a command), you can specify a process name.
 This lets you interact with the process—such as retrieving logs or process information—without needing to store the process ID on your end.